Jack Gordon (official greeter): Seattle's Welcome Lane

-The World’s Fairs
+World’s Fairs

 The Kennedy Administration appointed him as a consultant for the Seattle World's Fair in 1961.
 During this time he helped coordinate pre-Fair publicity for the Fair, popularly known as Century 21, including a visit by President Kennedy in November 1961.

 In 1962, at the invitation of Governor Rosellini, he created the Plaza of the States, the key ceremonial area during the Seattle World's Fair.
 In addition to programs for each of the states, the Plaza was the location for all of the official visits to the Fair including that of Vice-president Johnson, astronaut John Glenn, US Secretary of State Dean Rusk, California Governor Pat Brown, NY Governor Nelson Rockefeller.
 Special guests included U.S. Attorney General Robert F. Kennedy and U.N.
 Ambassador Adlai Stevenson.

 Foreign dignitaries honored included the Mayor of Dublin, the Ambassadors of Sweden, France, Spain, Japan, Malaya, the Philippines, and India.
 Prince Philip, the Duke of Edinburgh and husband to Queen Elizabeth, spent several days touring the fair.

 New Americans received their citizenship at an annual ceremony at the Plaza of the States through the late 1990s.

 Building on his experience in Seattle, he created for Governor Dan Evans a patriotic setting for special observances saluting the history of each state of the union at Expo '74, the Spokane World's Fair.
 The Fair was the first event building up to America's 1976 Bicentennial celebration.

 He was chairman of the State dinner for the National Governors Conference in 1974.